 The Two Witnesses' Mission

-The first thing to get straight is that the Two Witnesses are not here today anymore than the Antichrist or Mark of the Beast can be here already.
-Just like them, their appearance is directly tied to the future 3½ year, 42 month, 1260 day Great Tribulation:
+The first thing to get straight is that the Two Witnesses are not here today any more than the Antichrist or Mark of the Beast can be here already.
+The people who become them may be alive, but they are not in that role yet or under that title.
+Just like them, their official appearance is directly tied to the future 3½ year, 42 month, 1260 day Great Tribulation:

 Revelation 11:3-6 (NKJV) — 3 "And I will give power to my two witnesses, and they will prophesy one thousand two hundred and sixty days, clothed in sackcloth."...5 And if anyone wants to harm them, fire proceeds from their mouth and devours their enemies .
 And if anyone wants to harm them, he must be killed in this manner.
 6 These have power to shut heaven, so that no rain falls in the days of their prophecy; and they have power over waters to turn them to blood, and to strike the earth with all plagues, as often as they desire.